DiscontinuedUpdate: Newton BoCo AT 3

 Newton anchors the production of their shoes in their unique configuration of lugs.
 The idea of the location of the lugs beneath the ball of the foot is to create a cushioned, smooth, and propulsive ride.
 The BoCo AT is one of those shoes in Newton’s fold that now uses the 4-lug system, albeit with a new upgrade.
 As mentioned, there are now smaller lugs on the medial and lateral sides of the 4-big lugs to stabilize the ride.
 These multi-directional lugs offer a cushioned and stable grip on uneven terrain.

 The midsole is primarily occupied by a single density EVA that delivers decent cushioning and responsiveness.
 Part of the forward propulsion created by the midsole is provided by the biomechanical sensor plate beneath the metatarsals.
 It acts like a pivot that smoothens the transition from landing to take off.
 This also comprises what Newton calls as the Tuned Action/Reaction system happening in the shoe’s engine room.
+The Action/Reaction technology is also present in the Gravity 8, one of Newton's most popular running shoes.

 The upper is a nice mix of closed mesh for adequate breathability while helping keep debris and snow off, vinyl overlays for excellent support and lockdown security, and a vinyl ripstop for uncompromising durability on rugged terrain.
 Running on tough winter trails is made more comfortable with the protection provided by the thick, tough, but flexible toe bumper.
 A soft ETC sockliner with anti-microbial properties adds cushioning and comfort in the interior.